Andrea Bonetti: Club career

 Having been born in Turin on 8 August 2003, Bonetti's first career years were at Accademia Grugliasco.
-He continued at Accademia Intertorino, where he actracted Juventus' attention, which he joined in 2017.
+He continued at Accademia Intertorino, where he attracted Juventus' attention, which he joined in 2017.
 Playing as a centre-forward, he was the most prolific Juventus U16 player of the 2018–19 season with 16 goals.
 With time, he moved down the pitch, becoming a midfielder able to play as a regista, a left mezz'ala and as a trequartista.
 In the 2021–22 season, which he played as a regista for the under-19 side, he scored five goals and gave five assists in 43 appearances in all competitions.
 On 9 October 2021, Juventus first-team manager Massimiliano Allegri played Bonetti for about 30 minutes, coming on as a substitute for Arthur Melo at the 63rd minute, in a friendly match against Alessandria, which they won 2–1.
 He made his Juventus Next Gen—the reserve team of Juventus—debut on 3 September 2022, in a 2–0 Serie C win against Trento, coming on as a substitute at the 64th minute for Enzo Barrenechea.
 His Next Gen debut as a starter came on 17 September, in Renate–Juventus Next Gen 3–2.
 He came off the pitch after 60 minutes for defender Félix Nzouango, when Next Gen were losing 3–0.
 On 3 November, he renewed with Juventus until 30 June 2025.

+On 24 July 2023, Bonetti joined Taranto in Serie C on a season-long loan.